ckuelker/quick-guide-en-us/Dev/VCS/Git/git-with-other-default-branch.md

 description: How to create a new Git repository with a non-default branch

 ---

+## Default Git Branch

+There is no way I know of to query the default branch name that git will use for a new repository.
+As of 2023-05-04 it is `master`.

+## Manually Changing Default Branch At Creation Time

 Sometimes the default branch name is not what you want.
 However, this branch name is hard-coded into `git`.
 One way to get around using the hard-coded